 San Francisco State University is an Esri Development Center (ED-C).
-The ED-C program provides recognition and special status to university departments and centers that have exemplary programs focused on educating students to design and develop GIS applications using Esri's ArcGIS for Desktop, Server, and Mobile technologies.
+The ED-C's Esri Innovation Program provides recognition and special status to university departments and centers that have exemplary programs focused on educating students to design and develop GIS applications using Esri's ArcGIS for Desktop, Server, and Mobile technologies.

 Our ED-C is housed in San Francisco State University's (SFSU's) Institute for Geographic Information Science GIS research lab (HSS 272) and supports GIS research, learning, and development for numerous students, faculty, and staff at SFSU.
 It is most strongly affiliated with the M.S.
 GIS program in the Department of Geography & Environment, although students in other degree programs can be fully involved with our ED-C. To get involved, the primary requirement is that you are a student, at any level, who is doing GIS development work, broadly defined, using Esri technologies.